-To stimulate the intellectual environment of the Department for more creative research, teaching, Extension, and international activities.
+- Stimulate the intellectual environment of the Department for more creative research, teaching, Extension, and international activities.

-To assist the faculty on specific assignments.
+- Assist the faculty on specific assignments.

 Previous Snyder Lecturers

-- Joe Balagtas, Ted McKinney, Matt Erickson, and Rob Johansson, 2021 -
+- Joe Balagtas, Ted McKinney, Matt Erickson, and Rob Johansson, 2021 - recording

 - Beth Ford, 2020 - recording